colathurv/linuxserverconfig/README.md

 123/udp (v6)               ALLOW IN    Anywhere (v6)
 ```
 ## Step 4.
 Setup UTC.
-Comments - As grader user set up UTC as follows and in the dialog choose US/Pacific-New
+Comments - As grader user set up UTC as follows and in the dialog choose "None of the Above" for Geographic area and choose UTC in the next prompt.
+           Do a check to make sure that you get the date fixed.
 ```
-grader@ip-10-20-40-234:~$ sudo dpkg-reconfigure tzdata
+grader@ip-10-20-40-234:~$ sudo dpkg-reconfigure tzdata grader@ip-10-20-40-234:/var/www/catalog/catalog$ date
+Sun Dec 27 01:35:37 UTC 2015
 ```
 ## Step 5.
 Install ntp, apache2 and mod_wsgi.
 Comments - As grader user install ntp